 Summarized Project Costs

 |Estimated Federal Cost

 |Estimated Non-Federal Cost

 |FY 2020 Total Capability

 Major Work Item Current Year

-FY 2019: Funds are being used to further construction on Stage II and Stage III and continue pre-project monitoring.
+FY 2020: Funds are being used to continue the feasibility report and pre-project monitoring.